rohansanjay/mev/README.md

 We pulled data from [Flashbots](https://docs.flashbots.net/), a research and development organization working on mitigating the negative externalities of current Maximal Extractable Value (from now on MEV) extraction techniques and avoiding the existential risks MEV could cause to state-rich blockchains like Ethereum.

-They offer two free services for MEV data: [mev-inspect](**mev-inspect-py**) and the [mev-blocks API](https://docs.flashbots.net/flashbots-data/blockapi).
+They offer two free services for MEV data: [mev-inspect](https://docs.flashbots.net/flashbots-data/mev-inspect-py/overview) and the [mev-blocks API](https://docs.flashbots.net/flashbots-data/blockapi).

 ### Using mev-inspect

-[mev-inspect](https://docs.flashbots.net/flashbots-data/mev-inspect-py/overview) is a Flashbots tool for analyzing historical mev activity on-chain, that finds miner payments, tokens transfers and profit, swaps and arbitrages, and more for any given block.
+[mev-inspect](https://docs.flashbots.net/flashbots-data/mev-inspect-py/overview) is a Flashbots tool for analyzing historical MEV activity on-chain that finds miner payments, tokens transfers and profit, swaps and arbitrages, and more for any given block.
 The data is stored in a Postgres instance on a local Kubernetes cluster.
 To set up mev-insepct on your local machine, follow the instructions below:

 1. Clone the [mev-inspect-py](https://github.com/flashbots/mev-inspect-py) repo

-2. Follow the installation instructions in the repository [README](https://github.com/flashbots/mev-inspect-py#readme)
+2. Follow the installation instructions on the repository [README](https://github.com/flashbots/mev-inspect-py#readme)

-   1. Running the client requires a RPC_URL endpoint connection to a node on the Ethereum blockchain to fetch blocks, which can be setup for free through [Pokt Portal](https://www.portal.pokt.network/#1)'s"Ethereum Mainnet Archival with trace calls" host
+   1. Running the client requires a RPC_URL endpoint connection to a node on the Ethereum blockchain to fetch blocks, which can be setup for free through [Pokt Portal](https://www.portal.pokt.network/#1)'s "Ethereum Mainnet Archival with trace calls" host

 3. Note: when applying the database migrations for the first time, type "heads" instead of "head"